Rahul131999/full_stack_assessment_skeleton/docs/README.md

 ### Instructions

-1. To run the frontend locally:
-   - Clone the repository and navigate to the frontend directory.
-   - Install dependencies using `npm install` or `yarn`.
-   - Start the development server with `npm start` or `yarn start`.

-### Instructions

 1. Clone the repository and navigate to the frontend directory.
 2. Install the necessary dependencies with `npm install` or `yarn`.
 3. **Environment Setup**: